NIEHS/MMC-filetransfer/README.md

 ## One-time setup for each users

 If you are planning on using remote ssh-based transfers, please [set up an ssh key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) for passwordless transfers.

+If `scipion` is set as `storage_type: remote`, an ssh key to that host will also be required.

 ## Activating the environment